sergiobayona/easy_talk/README.md

 ```

 The resulting schema will:
+- Exclude primary key (`id`), timestamps (`created_at`, `updated_at`), foreign keys, and specifically ignored columns
-- Include all database columns except `created_at`, `updated_at`, and `internal_ref_id`
+- Include all other database columns with proper type mappings
-- Include properly typed properties based on database column types
 - Contain enhanced documentation for the `name` property
 - Include the virtual `average_rating` property
-- Include associations unless globally configured not to

 ## JSON Schema Specifications

 EasyTalk is currently loose about JSON Schema versions.
-It doesn’t strictly enforce or adhere to any particular version of the specification.
+It doesn't strictly enforce or adhere to any particular version of the specification.
 The goal is to add more robust support for the latest JSON Schema specs in the future.

 To learn about current capabilities, see the [spec/easy_talk/examples](https://github.com/sergiobayona/easy_talk/tree/main/spec/easy_talk/examples) folder.
 The examples illustrate how EasyTalk generates JSON Schema in different scenarios.